luk3yx/minetest-flow_inspector/README.md

 # Flow inspector

-A probably buggy inspector for flow GUIs to help with debugging layouting.
+A probably buggy[^1] inspector for flow GUIs to help with debugging layouting.

+[^1]: I'm not really happy with how hacky this mod is but it works.

 ## Usage